airports

 Polar bears call Nunavut home and can show up pretty much anywhere and anytime.
 With the climate change and shrinking ice as a result, polar bears that live close to Iqaluit may, unfortunately, resort to a city dump.
 It doesn't happen often, but when it does, there is a mandatory curfew and everyone must remain indoors.

-In case you're wondering if there is even a remote possibility to be eaten by a polar bear while in Iqaluit, I can assure you it's almost zero.
+In case you're wondering if there is even a remote possibility of being eaten by a polar bear while in Iqaluit, I can assure you it's almost zero.
 There is so much air traffic around Iqaluit and so many hunters nearby, a polar bear will definitely be spotted and everyone will be notified through an emergency radio system.
 But outside the city, one must always carry a gun for self-defence.

 0 comments